alisson-t-bucchi/inerview-qa-test-resolution/README.md

 ---

 ## 📌 6.
 Conclusion
-This plan covers the essential flows of the Magento website.
+This plan covers the essential flows required by the Rx Redefined company test.
 Additional cases can be added as needed to cover more user scenarios.

 🚀 **Happy Testing!
 Created with 💖 by Alisson Bucchi**